The rabbit leads us down or, as is more accurate, through, a giant rabbit hole!

 And then, finally, this is where the rabbit has been taking us… to the book cover!

 Set in a castle in Aberdeenshire, THE MERMAID AND THE BEAR features a fictional account of three real women who were accused of witchcraft in 1597.
 It’s also a love story.
 And the cover makes it all very real now to Ailish (the Gaelic form of Alice)…

 Thank you to everyone who shared their thoughts on publishing options.
 My publisher, too, gave me lots of wonderful advice and information, and while they would have been willing to look at the manuscript, despite its shortness and strangeness, I am choosing to self-publish this novel.

 Thanks also to everyone who has donated through Kofi.
-With traditional publishing there is no cost to the author, but this time I’ll be paying for everything myself, so thank you so much!
+With traditional publishing there is no cost to the author (remember that, don’t be taken in by vanity presses posing as traditional pubs; there’s a lot of them about), but this time I’ll be paying for everything myself, so thank you so much!

 Being ill, having chronic conditions and facing my own mortality have made me want to experience things while I can.
 And if those things can be accomplished sitting at my desk, all the easier.
 So, it’ll be an adventure!
 That’s how I’m thinking of it anyway…